JohnTerragnoli/ECE382_Lab07/README.md

 Their functions are described in the comments of the code included above.

 **Initialization Sequence**
 The initialization sequence for one bit is included in Dr. Coulston's code.
-The basic idea can be seen below:
+The basic idea can be seen below in my general code skeleton for attaining distances:

 ```
 stop ADC so we can set up